Aerijo/latex-wordcount/README.md

 This will count using `TeXcount`, which uses a set of LaTeX specific rules to better estimate the word count.
 It's quite fast, as it does not compile the document, so useful if you want a rough estimate of the word count.
 Note that it will not know any macro definitions, so take this into consideration if you use macros that expand into a group of words.
 It will probably underestimate the word count in most cases.
 See it's homepage [here](http://app.uio.no/ifi/texcount/).

 #### Selection wordcount
 This one also uses `TeXcount`, so the same caveats apply as above.
-Specifically, this command will create a temporary file in the system temp directory using the and write the selected text to it.
+Specifically, this command will create a temporary file in the system temp directory and write the selected text to it.
 It will then run `texcount` on this temporary file, specifying the directory as that of the original file.
 This way, and `\input` statements (and others) will still work if they are completely within the selection.
 TeXcount will not see the outside of the selection, so if the selection cuts into a macro it may not behave as expected.

 The temporary file is deleted as soon as the results are returned.